davidvedvick/a-personal-site/content/bio.md

-of ReactJS and NodeJS (along with LessCSS for the highly sophisticated styling), using statically rendered views on every page except for the [notes](/notes) page, which implements a quick hacky infinite scroll thing that I threw together in a day, and thus uses a combination of ReactJS rendered server-side and clients-side.
+of ReactJS and NodeJS (along with LessCSS for the highly sophisticated styling), using statically rendered views on every page except for the [notes](/notes) page, which implements a quick hacky infinite scroll thing that I threw together in a day, and thus uses a combination of ReactJS rendered server-side and client-side.
 You can view and fork all the gory details on GitHub.